 Birds in Art

 Since 1976, the Leigh Yawkey Woodson Art Museum has organized Birds in Art annually, seeking to present the very best contemporary artistic interpretations of birds and related subject matter.
 Two- and three-dimensional artworks in all media other than crafts and photography are eligible.
 Approximately 100 works are selected by a jury review of digital images; see the Birds in Art Prospectus for details.
 Artwork for the annual exhibition is selected each spring.
-The 2020 Birds in Art exhibition was selected in May 2020; see this list of 2020 Birds in Art artists’ names whose artwork will comprise the 2020 Birds in Art exhibition this fall.
+Artwork from 113 artists from throughout the world will be included in the 46th annual Birds in Art exhibition 2021, on view Saturday, September 11 through November 28, 2021.
+Learn more about the 2021 Birds in Art exhibition via the artist list.

 A fully illustrated, four-color catalogue accompanies each exhibition; purchase online.